Frederick Lawton (judge): High Court

 Lawton was appointed to the High Court of Justice in 1961, assigned to the Queen's Bench Division, and received the customary knighthood.
 In 1967, he oversaw the jury trial of the gangster Charlie Richardson (around whom the Richardson Gang was based).
 He sentenced him to 25 years' imprisonment.
-In 1969 he oversaw that of the rival gang's Kray twins, who convictions for two murders, for a third murder; they were acquitted.
+In 1969 he oversaw the trial of the rival gang the Kray Twins, who were convicted of two murders.
+For a third murder they were acquitted.

 On the civil side, in 1964 Lawton presided over the high-profile libel case bought by Polish-born Dr Wladislaw Dering against the American novelist Leon Uris.
 As the case concerned certain events during the Holocaust some expressed doubt about Lawton's suitability for the case, given his former fascism.
 In the event, his adjudication prompted no adverse publicity.
 In 1970, he adjudged Broome v Cassell & Co Ltd, another high-profile libel trial as to certain events in World War II.

 When adjudicating criminal matters, Lawton was regarded as efficient and fair, though prone to pass severe sentences in serious cases.